X-CASH-official/android-wallet/README.md

 # X-Cash Android Mobile Wallet

 📱 **Securely store and manage your XCASH on your mobile.**
-Easily end XCASH publicly or privately, manage your wallets, etc... from your phone!
+Easily send XCASH publicly or privately, manage your wallets, etc... from your phone!

 ## Table of Contents